AxonIQ/axon-server-plugin-api/README.md

 ### Subscription Query

+The subscription query interceptors intercept SubscriptionQueryRequest and SubscriptionQueryResponse messages.
+These messages are complex messages that contain different types of messages.

+Each SubscriptionQueryRequest contains one of the following types:
+- Subscribe, to subscribe to the updates for the subscription query
+- Unsubscribe, to unsubscribe from updates
+- GetInitialResult, to request the initial result
+- FlowControl, to grant permits to the updates providers to send more updates

+A SubscriptionQueryResponse message contains one of the following types:
+- InitialResult, the initial result for the subscription query
+- Update, an update for the subscription query
+- Complete, an indicator that the query is complete and no more updates will be sent
+- CompleteExceptionally, an indicator that the query is completed exceptionally and no more updates will be sent

 ### Event

 For events there are interceptors around the storing of events and interceptors for reading events.